Ian F. Akyildiz: ATM and Wireless ATM Networks

 A technical paper describing the link layer design on this low bit rate wireless ATM switch was published.
 The founder of the Yurie Systems, Jeong H. Kim, received the entrepreneur of the year award in 1997 and Yurie Systems was acquired by Lucent for 1 Billion US Dollars in 1998.

 Mobility Management in 2G and 3G Cellular Systems

-Ian Akyildiz significantly contributed to mobility and resource management of 2G and 3G cellular systems in the 90s.
+Akyildiz significantly contributed to mobility and resource management of 2G and 3G cellular systems in the 90s.
 He proposed many handoff management, location registration, and paging schemes for the design of 3G and 4G wireless systems, and all of his papers have been published in top notch journals and conferences between 1998 and 2000.

 His paper titled “Mobility Management in Next-Generation Wireless Systems” was invited to be included in Proceedings of IEEE, and is the most cited paper on mobility management in the literature, and became “the” main reading material for the first course on mobile networks in many universities.
 His contributions to mobility and resource management gained him the ACM Fellow rank in 1997.

-2000s

 4G Wireless Systems and Mobility/Resource Management

-Ian Akyildiz started to use the notion “4G” wireless networks in 1999-2000 through his papers and keynote speeches.
-He clearly pointed out the requirements for heterogeneous 4G wireless systems, such as anywhere/anytime wireless connectivity with hundreds of Mbps bandwidth per mobile user for both data and multimedia services.
+Akyildiz started to use the notion “4G” wireless networks in 1999-2000 through his papers and keynote speeches.
+He pointed out the requirements for heterogeneous 4G wireless systems, such as anywhere/anytime wireless connectivity with hundreds of Mbps bandwidth per mobile user for both data and multimedia services.
 Consequently, the first adaptive protocol suite framework for Next Generation Wireless Internet was supported by NSF (National Science Foundation) (2000–2005) NSF #:ANI-0117840.

-His early insights on the need to enable a single mobile terminal to seamlessly communicate over heterogeneous wireless access systems such as wireless LANs, 3G cellular networks, and satellite networks are seminal contributions to 4G systems.These ideas were the forerunner of the dynamic spectrum access and cognitive radio networks.

 The culmination of his research work on this topic gained him the 2003 ACM SIGMOBILE Outstanding Contribution Award for his "pioneering contributions in the area of mobility and resource management for wireless communication networks", in September 2003.